RPI launches ‘COVID Back to School’ response aid app

 “And then on top of all these things, we also have triggers for shutdown.
 If certain things occur, how would we go into a quarantine in place for two weeks, and then if we exceed our isolation capacity, we would shut down.
 We have not triggered that, because of all the other things that we’ve done,” Jackson adds.

 She says RPI used the “COVID Back to School” app themselves to predict how well these practices would work throughout the semester.
-Jackson says the college’s infection rate below 0.5 percent seems proof it’s working well.
+Jackson says the college’s infection rate below 0.5% seems proof it’s working well.

 “It really takes comprehensive planning and a comprehensive integrated plan, and so this app has been very very important, but it alone will not keep your infection rates down,” she warns.